Chronicle of Higher Education

 certifies my understanding of cannabis prohibition and consumption."

-While taking "tokes" isn't the language I'd use, I am no stranger to
+While taking "tokes" isn't the language I'd use, I am no

 cannabis; among other things, I've lived part of each year in Amsterdam